hphelion/documentation/vpn-quickstart.md

 ## Quick start guide ## {#quickstart}

-This guide provides the information you will need to get started in setting up a VPN that connects your local network to your Virtual Private Cloud (VPC) located in the HP Cloud.
+This guide provides the information you will need to get started in setting up a VPN that connects your local network to your Virtual Private Cloud (VPC) located in the HP Helion Cloud.
 In this guide, you create two instances--one as an example to use and the other as a gateway.

 <img src="media/HPCS-VPC-VPN-SingleSite-Connection-Layer3-new-novendor.jpg" width="600" alt="Basic VPN setup" />